-The project Critical Making will bring together practices in contemporary art, design and technology with artistic research.
+The project Critical Making brings together practices in contemporary art, design and technology with artistic research.
 The Critical Making group proposes to research and practically explore a critical notion of making as an alternative to the commonly accepted notion of creative industry.

 How can 21st century creative practices – art, design, technological making – overcome the industry logic of techno-optimistic makeability and aestheticized products of creative industry?